JoanDave1/Superstore-sales-data-analysis/README.md

 <img width="310" height="173" alt="image" src="https://github.com/user-attachments/assets/3424b886-5416-42a4-9a27-c589e10b9e72" />

 A year-by-year analysis shows that ths pattern continues in 2015, 2017 and 2018.
-2016 and 2018 shows a slightly different result with Furniture exceeding Technology by almost $2,000 n 2016 and Office Supplies outperforming Furniture in 2018.
+2016 and 2018 shows a slightly different result with Furniture exceeding Technology by almost $2,000 in 2016 and Office Supplies outperforming Furniture in 2018.

 2015: